AADeLucia/discourse-hw2/README.md

 ## Aaron Mueller, Alexandra DeLucia

 ### Guide to Repository
 This repository contains our code and chatlogs used for [homework 2](https://dialog-systems-class.github.io/assignment2.html).
-The code (including our modified `world_logging.py` script) is available in the `parlai` folder.
+The code (including our modified `world_logging.py` script) is available in the `modified_parlai` folder.

 Our chat logs are available in the `model_chats` folder.
 We used similar stimuli to Vinyals & Le (2015) to get a diverse array of chat topics.
 The json files prefixed by 's2s' were from our seq2seq model, and those prefixed by 'kvmemnn' are from the ConvAI2 Kvmemnn model in ParlAI's model zoo.
 The chats are saved in [Forever Chat JSON format](https://github.com/jkeen/forever-chat-format).